JarateKing/TF2-Hud-Reference/Filelist.md

-hudlayout.res | Controls the positioning of the majority of elements hudanimations_tf.txt | Controls the majority of animations hudanimations_manifest.txt | Controls which animations files are used
+hudlayout.res | Controls the positioning of the majority of elements hudanimations_tf.txt | Controls the majority of animations hudanimations_manifest.txt | Controls which animations files are used mod_textures.txt | Controls many miscellanious icons and textures (such as killfeed icons)

 ## Resource Folder